YaninaChukanova/ELO-Data-Analysis-Project-Country-Happiness-Ranking/milestone/milestone_3/README.md

 # Data Analysis using CSV Files

+## Objective
+My primary objective is to conduct a comprehensive analysis of the happiness rating of countries using data on multiple indicators.
+By examining these indicators, I hope to identify patterns, correlations, and factors that significantly impact the happiness levels of nations.
+Ultimately, my goal is to contribute valuable insights that can inform policymakers, researchers, and the general public about the determinants of happiness and well-being across different countries of the world.

+## Data Sources
+ I will utilize datasets from reputable sources such as the World Happiness Report, WHO, OECD, and other international organizations.
+These datasets provide information on various socio-economic indicators, including the ones mentioned earlier, for countries around the globe.
+I will preprocess and clean the data to ensure its accuracy and reliability for my analysis.

+## Methodology

+ Analysis will involve several steps:

+1. Data Collection: Gather datasets containing information on the happiness rating and related indicators for different countries.
+2. Data Preprocessing: Clean the data, handle missing values, and ensure consistency across datasets.
+3. Exploratory Data Analysis (EDA): Conduct exploratory analysis to understand the distribution, relationships, and trends within the data.
+4. Feature Engineering: Extract relevant features from the data and create new variables if necessary to enhance our analysis.
+5. Statistical Analysis: Apply statistical techniques to identify correlations and patterns between happiness rating and other indicators.
+6. Visualization: Visualize the findings using charts, graphs, and interactive visualizations to communicate insights effectively.
+7. Interpretation: Interpret the results and draw conclusions based on my analysis, highlighting key factors influencing happiness levels in different countries.

+## Deliverables
+The deliverables of this project will include:
+•	Jupyter Notebook: A detailed notebook containing the code, analysis, and visualizations generated during the project.
+•	Presentation Slides: A concise presentation summarizing  findings, insights, and recommendations.
+•	Report: A comprehensive report documenting the methodology, analysis approach, results, and conclusions of the project.

+## Conclusion
+By conducting this analysis, my aim to contribute to the understanding of what factors contribute to happiness at the country level.
+This findings may provide valuable insights for policymakers, governments, and organizations seeking to promote well-being and improve the quality of life for people worldwide.
+I look forward to sharing this results and contributing to the broader discourse on happiness and societal well-being.

 ## Description

 This project involves the analysis of data from  CSV file containing information